jmatzen/rust-scheme/README.md

 # Rusty Scheme

+_Most of the code in this repo was written by Gemeni 2.5 Pro Preview 03-25.
+Some human edits have been made to fix bugs and code the AI left out._

+---

 A simple Scheme-like interpreter implemented in Rust, focusing on core Lisp features and demonstrating custom syntax extensions for arrays and maps.

 ## Overview